benoitchamot/MovieNerd/README.md

 - `info_actors.html` contains the actors visualisations
 - `info_movies.html` contains the actors visualisations
 - `map.html` contains geolocation visualisation

+More information about the dashboard is provided in a dedicated section below.

 ### `Server` directory
 The server side is composed of two parts: